zjipsen/chef-scheduler/README.md

 A dynamic scheduling algorithm that takes into account people's differing availability, days that no one is around, and weights to favor people that haven't cooked in a while, is preferrable to signing people up for a consistent day of the week.

 Pre-requisites:
-pip install nexmo
+pip3 install requests

 Usage:
-python main.py
+python3 main.py

 Current behavior:
 - Assign nights based on rudimentary weights system.
 The person who cooked the longest ago is preferred; if unavailable, the next least-recent chef is selected, and so on.